 - Scalable and economical: HDInsight can be scaled up or down as and when required.
 The ability to be scaled also means that you have to pay for only what you use.
 You can upgrade your HDInsight when required, and this eliminates having to pay for unused resources.

 - Security: Azure HDInsight protects your assets with industry-standard security.
-The encryption and integration with Active Directory makes sure that your assets are safe in the Azure Virtual Network.
+The encryption and integration with Active Directory make sure that your assets are safe in the Azure Virtual Network.

-- Monitoring and analytics: HDInsight’s integration with Azure Monitor helps us to closely watch what is happening on our clusters and take actions based on that.
+- Monitoring and analytics: HDInsight’s integration with Azure Monitor helps us to closely watch what is happening in our clusters and take actions based on that.